LiorKogan/V1/README.md

 Property graph schema definitions may vary in many aspects, including:

-* Supported schema constraints (properties _uniqueness_ and _nullableness_, _property value constraints_, _relationships cardinality constraints_, disallow loops for certain relationship-types, etc.)
+* Supported schema constraints (properties _uniqueness_ and _nullability_, _property value constraints_, _relationships cardinality constraints_, disallow loops for certain relationship-types, etc.)
 * Supported ways to declare user-defined data types
 * Properties may be either:
   * Defined globally and assigned to one or more entity/relationship-types, or